 The courses required for a history certificate program depend on the particular concentration a student selects.
 An American history certificate may include courses in US constitutional history, the American Revolution in context, the Civil War, the United States in the 20th century, and history and popular culture.
 A student focused on ancient and classical history could expect to take courses focusing on Medieval Europe, late antiquity and Byzantium, the Greek civilization, the Roman Republic and Empire, and the Renaissance and Reformation.
 Requirements for a certificate in European history would include classes in the Great War, World War II in context, modern European history, 18th and 19th century Europe, and the history of the Enlightenment.

-It's important to enroll in an online degree program that is properly accredited in order to ensure a favorable learning experience.
-Accreditation is a term used to describe schools and degree programs that have been carefully evaluated in terms of their curricula, faculty, student resources and outcomes, and research capabilities.
+Prospective online students should make sure that their schools of choice are regionally or nationally accredited in order to ensure that their learning experiences will meet national educational standards.
+Accredited schools and degree programs have had their curricula, faculty, student resources and outcomes, and research capabilities carefully evaluated by an independent organization.
 Attending an accredited school will enable you to access any federal financial aid you might qualify for and help you meet eligibility requirements for transferring credits from one accredited institution to another.
 This is especially important for students who plan to attend graduate school.

 - Archivists, Curators, and Museum Workers.
 Occupational Outlook Handbook.
 Bureau of Labor Statistics of the US Department of Labor.
-Published January 8, 2014. http://www.bls.gov/ooh/education-training-and-library/curators-museum-technicians-and-conservators.htm.
+Accessed February 22, 2018. http://www.bls.gov/ooh/education-training-and-library/curators-museum-technicians-and-conservators.htm.

 - High School Teachers.
 Occupational Outlook Handbook.
 Bureau of Labor Statistics of the US Department of Labor.
-Published January 8, 2014. http://www.bls.gov/ooh/education-training-and-library/high-school-teachers.htm.
+Accessed February 22, 2018. http://www.bls.gov/ooh/education-training-and-library/high-school-teachers.htm.

 - Historians.
 Occupational Outlook Handbook.
 Bureau of Labor Statistics of the US Department of Labor.
-Published January 8, 2014. http://www.bls.gov/ooh/life-physical-and-social-science/historians.htm.
+Accessed February 22, 2018. http://www.bls.gov/ooh/life-physical-and-social-science/historians.htm.

 - Librarians.
 Occupational Outlook Handbook.
 Bureau of Labor Statistics of the US Department of Labor.
-Published January 8, 2014. http://www.bls.gov/ooh/education-training-and-library/librarians.htm.
+Accessed February 22, 2018. http://www.bls.gov/ooh/education-training-and-library/librarians.htm.

 - Postsecondary Teachers.
 Occupational Outlook Handbook.
 Bureau of Labor Statistics of the US Department of Labor.
-Published January 8, 2014. http://www.bls.gov/ooh/education-training-and-library/postsecondary-teachers.htm.
+Accessed February 22, 2018. http://www.bls.gov/ooh/education-training-and-library/postsecondary-teachers.htm.